KingSte3l/KingSte3l/README.md

 - 👋 Hi, I’m @KingSte3l
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning python and r
 - 📫 How to reach me ...

 <!---